You are here > About Us > Sunraysia Modernisation Project

 Current Road Closures

-Due to Pipeline installations within the Red Cliffs area there will be the following road closures:
+Due to Pipeline installations and decommissioning of channels within the Red Cliffs and Irymple area there will be the following road closures:

 - Millewa Avenue, Red Cliffs between Sixteenth Street and Karadoc Avenue will be closed, local traffic access only until 31 August.